johannfaouzi/pyts/README.md

 ## pyts: a Python package for time series transformation and classification

 pyts is a Python package for time series transformation and classification.
-It aims to make time series classification easily accessible by providing by providing preprocessing and utility tools, and implementations of state-of-the-art algorithms.
+It aims to make time series classification easily accessible by providing preprocessing and utility tools, and implementations of state-of-the-art algorithms.
 Most of these algorithms transform time series, thus pyts provides several tools to perform these transformations.